jmackrory/USElectricity/Notes.md

 shut it all down
 `docker compose -f docker/docker-compose.yml down`

 Connect by logging into to `http://localhost:8890` and providing Password.

+For GPU support change `docker-compose.yml` to `docker-compose.gpu.yml`
+May also need to change `.env` `TF_IMAGE` to use a `-gpu-jupyter` image.

 #### VS Code
 - Use Jupyter plugin to log in to remote `localhost:8890`.
 Note that it may be necessary to